ThiDinh21/dart_pokedex/README.md

 ### Simple requests

-> ❕ **Some pokemon has multiple forms**: If you want to get the data for a pokemon species, it is recommended to use pokemonSpecies endpoint instead of pokemon as shown below.
+> ❕ **Some pokemon has multiple forms**: If you want to get the data for a specific pokemon species, it is recommended to use pokemonSpecies endpoint instead of pokemon endpoints, as shown below.

 > See also issue [#635](https://github.com/PokeAPI/pokeapi/issues/635)